-Renovated in 2005, the Embacadero Building features a carefully restored 1930's Art Deco color scheme to the external facade.
+Renovated in 2005, the Embarcadero Building features a carefully restored 1930's Art Deco color scheme to the primary facade.

 Built in 1936 for the Texas Centennial Exposition, $4 million was spent on preserving the historical heritage on the outside, while updating the inside with additional power outlets, data ports, new air-conditioning, bathrooms and doors.
 Guests will enjoy convenient parking next to the building and access from Gate 3.

 Exhibitions, Fairs, Galas, Performances, Parties, Markets, Seminars, Meetings, Traveling Exhibits